blacklucius101/Tester/README.md

             - midline only highlights counter-cross candles associated with the bullish lock (ie. (bullish) counter-cross, special (bullish) counter-cross push at midline)
             - resistance zone only highlights counter-cross candles associated with the active bearish lock (ie. resistance counter-cross from bullish push, (bearish) counter-cross).
 Valid counter-cross candle at the resistance zone resets (bearish) BOS/MSS state to NOT_TRIGGERED.
         - CONFIRMED (bearish) MSS halves bullish expansion threshold.
 If at the time of confirmation (bullish) total_expansion >= 12000 points, then instead of a solid vertical magenta line, we trigger bullish lock and plot the associated lime dotted vertical line.
 Otherwise we have to wait for price to form a HH expansion that triggers the halved threshold, (bullish) total_expansion + current_temp >= 12000 points.
 Bullish lock immediately resets (bearish) BOS/MSS state to NOT_TRIGGERED, and (bearish) total_contraction to 0.
-        - CONFIRMED (bearish) MSS is not affected by the formation of HL2/LL3, provided price didn't close within the resistance zone.
+        - CONFIRMED (bearish) MSS is not affected by the formation of HL2/LL3, provided price didn't close within the resistance zone. (bearish) BOS/MSS state immediately resets to NOT_TRIGGERED at the first valid (bearish) counter-cross at the resistance, provided bullish lock is not triggered first.

 ---

+# Phase 7: Review and Testing

+## Preliminary Error Report
+Check for a possible bug: BOS/MSS confirmation (if the BOS/MSS is triggered by push) and confirmed BOS/MSS reset should occur alongside normal `push event counter-cross` or `cross/swipe counter-cross`.
+Having a separate HandleBOSMSS function is redundant for these instances, and, in its current implementation, fails to capture these specific requirements.
+Harmonize the code to get rid of this bug.